 This establishes that any call with append is to be treated as though it takes a list of some unknown type, another list of that same unknown type, and returns an output list of that type.

-Given we have used one of these methods to properly type our predicate p, we can look at what type_check reports when we utilise p wrongly.
+Given we have used one of these methods to properly type our predicate p, we can look at what type_check reports when we utilize p wrongly.

 :- use_module(library(type_check)). :- type term ---> term_a ; term_b. :- pred p(term). p(term_a) :- write(term_a) :: write(any). p(term_b) :- write(term_b) :: write(any). :- pred q. q :- p(term_c).

 The predicate q/0 is where we have inserted our buggy call.
 And indeed, type_check reports:

 TYPE ERROR: expected type `unknown_type' for term `term_c' inferred type `term' in goal: p(term_c) in clause: q :- 'HERE'(p(term_c)).

 Well, type_check has shown us our error, and we can now correct our bug at compile time rather than having to wait until we see the error in production.

 This is really great, but there are some caveats.
 The type_check library really needs to have a few kinks ironed out for it to work in industrial practice.

 The first thing is that the full standard library needs to be given appropriate typing in a library so that you don’t have to constantly run around typing everything.
 And in order to do this, type_check needs to be made module aware, which it currently is not.
 Module-awareness adds a good deal of complexity as well — how do we import types for instance?

 Second, the addition of dynamic checks at boundaries is absolutely fantastic, and precisely the right way to ease a language like prolog into using static typing disciplines.
 However, when should we apply these type checks?
 This leads us to the question of mode checking.
 We will look at dynamic type checking and dynamic mode checking in the next article on mavis.